kurt042/understand/README.md

-thanks for reading me, it's all I realyl wanted
+thanks for reading me, it's all I really wanted